 Fiber and crystal lasers are more powerful than CO2 lasers, and are hence best suited for hard metals and ceramics.
 These lasers have lower maintenance, operating and set up costs, and are also more energy-efficient.
 They can cut thinner materials faster than CO2 lasers, and, since there is no fear about back reflections damaging the laser machine, they can cut reflective materials such as copper, brass and aluminum as well.

-The growing popularity of laser cutting is testimony to the fact that it offers substantial benefits:
+The growing popularity of laser cutting services are a testimony to this manufacturing operation’s substantial benefits: